evolk208/internship-journal/src/pages/2018-06-04-esri-in-one-hour-arcgis-platform-jeremy-mirmelstein/index.md

 | | Automatically scalable |

 ### Future: Distributed GIS
 This has yet to occur, but is the next step for GIS.
+In a system of Distributed GIS, servers would be in communication, allowing for even greater collaborative potential through cloud or interconnected GIS systems, and real-time analytics.

 I have now been thrown into the deep end of understanding the elements of the ArcGIS platform.